 Orbit: Sun-synchronous elliptical polar orbit, perigee= 542 km, apogee=657 km (mean altitude of 615 km), inclination = 97.9º, period = 96.97 min, repeat cycle = 7 days (approximately), equator crossing time at 10:30 AM on descending node.
 The pointing capability of PROBA permits a CHRIS imagery repeat cycle of approximately 2 days at mid latitudes.

 - The PROBA-1 minisatellite is the first in ESA's series of satellites aimed at flight-testing new space technologies.
-It was launched on 22 October 2001 but is still going strong, having since been reassigned to ESA's Earth observation duties.
+It was launched on 22 October 2001 but is still going strong after 15 years on orbit, having since been reassigned to ESA's Earth observation duties.
 PROBA-1's main hyperspectral CHRIS imager records 15 m resolution scenes across a programmable selection of up to 62 spectral bands, from a variety of viewing angles.
 CHRIS is supplemented by a 5 m resolution black-and-white microcamera.
+14)